EldonGabriel/eldongabriel.github.io/_posts/2025-08-25-securing-sensitive-folders.md

 - **Command-line tools:** `icacls` and `takeown` for managing file permissions.
 - **Local Group Policy Editor:** blocking applications like PowerShell.
-- **User and group management:** creating and modifying accounts in Computer Management, setting password policies, and expirations.
+- **User and group management:** creating and modifying accounts in PowerShell, setting password policies, and expirations.
 - **Auditing:** reviewing permissions and access logs to maintain security.
 - **Least privilege:** assigning only the necessary rights to each group.